aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/scooterMorris/index.md

  1. [Superpositions and Alignments](./SuperpositionsAndAlignments.pdf).
 Using [MatchMaker](https://www.rbvi.ucsf.edu/chimera/docs/ContributedSoftware/matchmaker/matchmaker.html) to align protein structures and create a multiple sequence alignment from the structural superpositions.
  1. [Comparative Modeling](./ComparativeModeling.pdf).
 Using BLAST and Modeller from within Chimera
 1. Or one of these from various scenario-based demonstrations
- 1. [Functional Annotation Scenario: The Structure-Function Linkage Database (SFLD) and Chimera] (./FunctionalAnnotation.pdf).
+ 1. [Functional Annotation Scenario](./FunctionalAnnotation.pdf): The Structure-Function Linkage Database (SFLD) and Chimera.
 Originally prepared for an NIH site visit.
 [FunctionalAnnotation.zip](./FunctionalAnnotation.zip) contains the data files mentioned in the tutorial.
  1. [Mapping Sequence Conservation onto Structures with Chimera](./SequenceConservation.pdf).
 You'll need the data in [SequenceConservation.zip](./SequenceConservation.zip) to do this one.

 ### Other useful links